MYGN INVESTOR ALERT: Bronstein, Gewirtz and Grossman, LLC Announces an Investigation into Myriad Genetics, Inc. and Encourages Investors to Contact the Firm

 NEW YORK, Nov.
-11, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--(PR NEWSWIRE)--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Myriad Genetics, Inc. (“Myriad” or “the Company”) (NASDAQ: MYGN).
+17, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Myriad Genetics, Inc. (“Myriad” or “the Company”) (NASDAQ: MYGN).
 Investors who purchased Myriad securities are encouraged to obtain additional information and assist the investigation by visiting the firm’s site: bgandg.com/MYGN.

 Investigation Details